schwzr/dsf-spring-school-imaging-tests/exercises/exercise-1.md

 ### Process Execution and FHIR Task Resources

-Business process instances are started or the execution continued via FHIR [Task](http://hl7.org/fhir/R4/task.html) resources.
+Business process instances are started or the execution is continued via FHIR [Task](http://hl7.org/fhir/R4/task.html) resources.
 The [Task](http://hl7.org/fhir/R4/task.html) resource specifies what process to instantiate or continue, what organization is requesting this action and what organization is the target for the request.
 When a BPE instance receives a [Task](http://hl7.org/fhir/R4/task.html) resource, it finds a fitting BPMN model by parsing the `instantiatesCanonical` element from the [Task](http://hl7.org/fhir/R4/task.html) resource and matching it to the BPMN process id and version.
 It then adds that [Task](http://hl7.org/fhir/R4/task.html) resource to the BPMN process execution instance.
 The BPMN process execution instance is the in-memory representation of the BPMN diagram you are currently running.
-You will have access to all information ([Task](http://hl7.org/fhir/R4/task.html) resources included) inside this execution instance through something called [Process Variables](https://docs.camunda.org/manual/7.17/user-guide/process-engine/variables/).
+You will have access to all information ([Task](http://hl7.org/fhir/R4/task.html) resources included) inside this execution instance through the so called [Process Variables](https://docs.camunda.org/manual/7.17/user-guide/process-engine/variables/).
 This construct holds all information accessible to that BPMN process execution.
 You can see that in `HelloDic#doExecute` you have access to an object called `execution` and an object called `variables`.
 These two objects provide you with full access to the BPMN process execution and [Process Variables](https://docs.camunda.org/manual/7.17/user-guide/process-engine/variables/).
 The `variables` object provides you with utility functions for common DSF use cases that